 In order to provide external validation and bench marking of the self-assessment process, a number of system leaders/NLEs will work alongside Heads with the Key Support Needs Assessment (KSNA) in approximately one third of schools.
 The schools will be determined randomly.

 If this would be useful to your school, please contact firstname.lastname@example.org to arrange for a visit.

 A school may move category at any time during an academic year leading to an increase or decrease in funded support.
 In this event the school will be informed in writing.

 Senior leaders from SAfE will meet at least annually with representatives of all multi-academy trusts and standalone academies.
 Where a trust has at least one school identified as meeting the criteria for challenge and support they will meet with the representative termly.

-All academies will be invited to submit their own self-evaluation in order to contribute to generating robust insights into real areas of strengths and room for improvement in the educational landscape across Surrey and will help schools assist each other in improving performance and driving towards equity and excellence for all.
+Academies have also been invited to complete a Key Support Needs Assessment in order to contribute to generating robust insights into real areas of strengths and room for improvement in the educational landscape across Surrey and will help schools assist each other in improving performance and driving towards equity and excellence for all.